 Significant genetic variation in protein and oil content has also been reported by Pawar et al. (2020), who evaluated 30 soybean genotypes and observed a protein range of 38.10% to 41.66% and oil content ranging from 18.00% to 20.63%.
 These results align with broader trends in soybean nutritional profiling, highlighting the inherent variability among genotypes.

 The results of proximate composition in soybean genotypes are consistent with the genotype-specific variation reported by Sumangala and Kulkarni (2019).
-Study revealed significant differences in protein, fat, crude fiber, ash in the studied genotypes.
-Notably, DSb 21 exhibited the highest protein content (43.63%), while DSM showed elevated crude fiber (6.30%) and ash (5.82%) levels meanwhile Kalitur recorded the highest fat content (19.76%).
-These findings validate the nutritional diversity observed in our broader genotype set, particularly the inverse relationship between protein and fat content across genotype.
+The study revealed significant differences in protein, fat, crude fiber, and ash in the studied genotypes.
+Notably, DSb 21 exhibited the highest protein content (43.63%), while DSM showed elevated crude fiber (6.30%) and ash (5.82%) levels; meanwhile, Kalitur recorded the highest fat content (19.76%).
+These findings validate the nutritional diversity observed in our broader genotype set, particularly the inverse relationship between protein and fat content across genotypes.

 Fig. 1: Distribution of protein, oil and ash in 55 exalted soybean genotypes

-Association Relations among Protein, Oil and Ash
+Association Relations among Protein, Oil, and Ash

-The relationship between protein and oil content across 55 exalted soybean genotypes was visualized using a scatter plot with a fitted trend line and genotype labels (Figure 2 a & b).
-The overall trend indicated a weak negative non-significant correlation (-0.052) suggesting that increases in protein percentage may be modestly associated with reductions in oil content.
+The relationship between protein and oil content across 55 exalted soybean genotypes was visualized using a scatter plot with a fitted trend line and genotype labels (Figure 2a & b).
+The overall trend indicated a weak negative non-significant correlation (-0.052), suggesting that increases in protein percentage may be modestly associated with reductions in oil content.
 This inverse relationship aligns with previous findings by Patil et al. (2021), who reported a similar trade-off in Indian soybean germplasm.
 However, the genotype labeled plot revealed substantial variation around this trend and highlighted the presence of genotypes that deviate from the expected pattern.
 For instance, NRC 190 and PS 16-96 exhibited high oil content despite moderate protein levels, while AMS 269 and NRC 257 showed balanced trait profiles.
 This divergence underscores the potential for selecting genotypes that combine favourable levels of both traits, challenging the assumption of a strict trade-off.

-Observations of relationship between protein and oil content in soybean also reported by Uikey et al. 2022.
-Study revealed that negative significant correlation was found between protein and oil content, results were slightly aligned with this study.
-The observed variability revealed that protein and oil content may be governed by partially independent genetic mechanisms offering flexibility for breeding programs targeting dual trait enhancement.
+Observations of the relationship between protein and oil content in soybean were also reported by Uikey et al. 2022.
+Study revealed that significant negative correlation was found between protein and oil content; results were slightly aligned with this study.
+The observed variability revealed that protein and oil content may be governed by partially independent genetic mechanisms, offering flexibility for breeding programs targeting dual trait enhancement.

 The association between oil content and ash percentage across soybean genotypes was evaluated using a scatter plot with a fitted regression line and a genotype labeled plot (Figure 3a and 3b).
 The correlation analysis revealed a weak negative relationship (r = −0.09, p = 0.52), indicating that ash accumulation does not significantly influence oil content.
-The trend line in Figure 3a shows a slight downward slope, but the wide confidence interval and scattered data points suggest high variability and a statistically non-significant association.
+The trend line in Figure 3a shows a slight downward slope, but the wide confidence interval and scattered data points suggest high variability and a statistically nonsignificant association.
 Genotype labeled visualization in Figure 3b highlighted individuals such as NRC 190, which exhibited high oil content despite moderate ash levels, and AMS 269, which showed balanced trait values.
 The lack of a strong correlation implies that oil and ash traits may be inherited independently, allowing breeders to select genotypes with desirable oil content without negatively impacting mineral composition.
 This independence supports flexible trait improvement strategies in soybean breeding programs focused on both nutritional and industrial quality.